google/picatrix/docs/Installation.md

 on the docker container.
-If you want to change that and point to another folder on your system, edit the file `docker-latest.yml` and change the path `/tmp` to a folder of your choosing (just remember that the folder needs to be writable by `any` if you are running a Linux based host).
+If you want to change that and point to another folder on your system, edit the file `docker-latest.yml` and change the path `/tmp` to a folder of your choosing (just remember that the folder needs to be writable by uid=1000 and/or gid=1000 if you are running a Linux based host).

 For instance if you are running this on a Windows system, then you will need to change the `/tmp/` to something like `C:\My Folder\Where I store`.